antonfirsov/docs/2019/11-Nov/desktop-november.md

 ## Differences between .NET Framework desktop and .NET Core desktop

 While developing desktop applications, you won’t notice much difference between .NET Framework and .NET Core versions of WPF and Windows Forms.
-A part of our effort was to provide a functional parity between these platforms in the desktop area and enhance the .NET Core experience in future.
+A part of our effort was to provide a functional parity between these platforms in the desktop area and enhance the .NET Core experience in the future.
 WPF applications are fully supported on .NET Core and ready for you to use, while we are working on minor updates and improvements.
 For Windows Forms the runtime part is fully ported to .NET Core and the team is working on the **Windows Forms Designer**.
-We are planning to get it ready by summer 2020 and for now you can check out the [Preview version]() (which of course provides the limited functionality since the work on it is in progress).
+We are planning to get it ready by the third quarter of 2020 and for now you can check out the [Preview version](https://aka.ms/winforms-designer) (which of course provides the limited functionality since the work on it is in progress).

 ### Breaking changes

-There are no breaking changes in WPF and Windows Forms areas between .NET Framework and .Net Core per se, but if you were using such domains as WCF Client, Code Access Security, App Domains, Interop and Remoting, you will need to refactor your code if you want to switch to .NET Core.
+There are a few [breaking changes](https://docs.microsoft.com/dotnet/core/compatibility/framework-core) between .NET Framework and .NET Core but most of the code related to Windows Forms and WPF  areas was ported to Core as is.
+If you were using such domains as WCF Client, Code Access Security, App Domains, Interop and Remoting, you will need to refactor your code if you want to switch to .NET Core.

+Another thing to keep in mind - the default output paths on .NET Core is different from on .NET Framework, so if you have some assumptions in your code about file/folder structure of the running app then it'll probably fail at runtime.

 Also, there are changes in how you configure the .NET features.
-In .NET Core unlike .NET Framework you cannot use app config files, because .NET Core doesn’t have a machine.config file to define common configuration sections such as system.diagnostics, system.net, or system.servicemodel, so an app config file will fail to load if it contains any of these sections.
-This change affects System.Diagnostics tracing and WCF client scenarios which were commonly configured using XML configuration previously.
+In .NET Core unlike .NET Framework you cannot use app config files, because .NET Core doesn’t have a machine.config file to define common configuration sections such as `system.diagnostics`, `system.net`, or `system.servicemodel`, so an app config file will fail to load if it contains any of these sections.
+This change affects `System.Diagnostics` tracing and WCF client scenarios which were commonly configured using XML configuration previously.
 In .NET Core you’ll need to configure them in code instead.
-To change behaviors without recompiling, consider setting up tracing and WCF types using values loaded from a Microsoft.Extensions.Configuration source or from appSettings.
+To change behaviors without recompiling, consider setting up tracing and WCF types using values loaded from a `Microsoft.Extensions.Configuration` source or from `appSettings`.

-You can find more information on differences between .NET Core and .NET Framework in the [documentation](https://docs.microsoft.com/en-us/dotnet/core/porting/net-framework-tech-unavailable).
+You can find more information on differences between .NET Core and .NET Framework in the [documentation](https://docs.microsoft.com/dotnet/core/porting/net-framework-tech-unavailable).

 ## Getting Started